 Yesterday we took the three dogs for a walk around the cottages at our Lake Lucerne Resort to check out the leaves and feed our geese.
+Further in the water we could see some of the best inflatable stand up paddle boards and their surfers.
 The dogs ran ahead of us on the trails and pounced on each other in the piles of leaves like small children.

 It’s our favorite weekend of the year and it all begins this Friday, December 2nd.
 You don’t want to miss a minute of this weekend.
 Be sure to arrive in Eureka Springs early enough to check in to your room before the festivities begin.
 As a guest of our Eureka Springs Bed and Breakfast you will leave The Inn at Rose Hall with a portable cup of steaming hot chocolate to sip on your way to the festivities.

 Stroll down Spring Street, which is magical with Christmas lights and decorations at all of the Springs and the Victorian Homes.
 Even the stores are participating with Living Christmas Windows from 3PM until parade time at 6PM.

 The evening parade is unlike any you have ever seen.
 It’s an electric parade—maybe not like Disneyland—but it has a lot of personality—Eureka style.
 There will be dozens of floats created by our merchants, schools and groups of individuals that get together to express their joy of the season.
 Several marching bands from surrounding towns have joined the celebration over the years.
 The parade really demonstrates what a warm-hearted community we live in.